TSA will no longer require all passengers to take shoes off at airport security checkpoints

 The requirement for passengers to take their shoes off at TSA security checkpoints came nearly five years later due to “intelligence pointing to a continuing threat,” an official TSA history notes, following a foiled August 2006 terrorist plot to detonate liquid explosives onboard transatlantic flights.
 The TSA introduced its 3-1-1 liquids rule for carry-on luggage in response.

+“In those 20 years since that policy was put in place, our security technology has changed dramatically.
+It’s evolved.
+TSA has changed,” Noem said, noting the addition of new scanners and more officers in some areas.

+“The REAL ID compliance allows us another layer of security knowing who’s going through our checkpoints and who isn’t,” Noem said.

-Participants in the Trusted Traveler Program TSA PreCheck have long been able to avoid removing shoes, however they must submit to a background check and pay an application fee.
+Participants in the Trusted Traveler Program TSA PreCheck have long been able to avoid removing shoes.
+However, they must submit to a background check and pay an application fee.
+Noem said she still expects travelers will see value in this program, even if it is not the only way to avoid taking shoes off.

 CNN’s Kara Devlin contributed to this report.